SEXUAL VIOLENCE POLICY

-Samuel Merritt University believes that sexual violence has no place in the academic environment, and the University will not tolerate it.
-Additionally, under state and federal laws, sexual violence (inclusive of, but not limited to: sexual harassment, sexual misconduct, dating violence, domestic violence, stalking and sexual assault) of employees or students is illegal.
-Samuel Merritt University community seeks to eliminate sexual violence through education and by encouraging faculty, staff, and students to report concerns or complaints.
+Samuel Merritt University holds that sexual violence has no place in the academic environment and the University will not tolerate it.
+Additionally, under state and Federal laws, sexual violence (inclusive of, but not limited to: sexual harassment, sexual misconduct, dating violence, domestic violence, stalking and sexual assault of employees or students) is illegal.
+Samuel Merritt University seeks to eliminate sexual violence through education and by encouraging faculty, staff, and students to report concerns or complaints.
 The University takes the matter of sexual violence very seriously; indeed, the University and individual employees and/or students may be legally liable for acts of sexual violence.
 Therefore, any acts of sexual violence should be reported immediately to the Executive Director of Human Resources (Title IX Coordinator).
-After a thorough investigation, anyone found to have violated this policy will be subject to disciplinary action — up to and including dismissal/discharge from the University.
+After a thorough investigation, anyone found to have violated this policy will be subject to disciplinary action —up to and including dismissal/discharge from the University.

 Definition of Sexual Misconduct

 Sexual misconduct includes a range of behaviors used to obtain sexual contact against a person's will.
-Sexual misconduct is defined as sexual contact without consent by someone you know or a stranger and includes: intentional touching without consent, either of the victim or when the victim is forced to touch, directly or through clothing, another person's genitals, breast, groin, thighs or buttocks; rape (sexual intercourse without consent whether by someone you know or stranger; attempted rape; sodomy (oral or anal intercourse) without consent; or sexual penetration with an object without consent.
-To constitute lack of consent, the acts must be committed either by threat, force, and intimidation or through the use of the victim's mental or physical inability such as when the victim is physically or mentally incapacitated by alcohol or other drugs.
+Sexual misconduct is defined as sexual contact without consent by someone you know or a stranger and includes: intentional touching without consent, either of the victim or when the victim is forced to touch, directly or through clothing, another person's genitals, breast, groin, thighs or buttocks; rape (sexual intercourse without consent whether by someone you know or stranger); attempted rape; sodomy (oral or anal intercourse) without consent; or sexual penetration with an object without consent.

 Definition of Sexual Harassment

-1. The prohibition applies to all employees/faculty/students, and in particular to supervisors (including direct supervisory and other management staff).
+1. The prohibition applies to all staff employees and students, and in particular to supervisors (including direct supervisory and other management staff).
 A sexual advance violates this policy regardless of whether the advance is expressly related to the affected employee’s/student’s employment/academic status.
 It is improper to make sexual advances, ask for, demand or seek by subtle pressure sexual favors or activity from an employee/student, or to subject another employee/student to verbal or physical conduct of a sexual nature where:

 2. It is improper for an employee/student to make sexual advances or to offer or suggest sexual favors or activity in exchange or in consideration for any personnel/academic action.